basysKom/basyskom_toolbox/026_tool.cpp_code_formatting.md

 Generally, "format-on-save" should only be turned on if all members of project adhere to coding style.
 Code style adaptions (e.g. in an existing code base) should ONLY be done on a commit-basis, "format-on-save" should not be used in these cases.
 If you want to adapt the code base or single files to a new or changed format use style-change-only-commits without changing any logic.
 This will make tracking changes in your version control system easier.

-Additional considerations:
-- Put a (custom) clang-format file into your repository, so developers are using the same configuration.
-- Adapt your CI-checks to involve a formatting check in order to catch formatting errors automatically.

 ## Caveats
-Formatting tools are do not always format code as you would like.
+Formatting tools do not always format code as you would like.
 Especially line breaks are common issues.
 You might use `// clang-format off` and `// clang-format on` comments around a line or section to disable clang-format sporadically to manually format the code.

 ## See also